listlessbird/poland-ai-ts-workshop/exercises/009-memory/009.1-basic-memory-with-mem0/problem/readme.md

 Then you should be able to refresh the browser and see some of the new preferences sneaking into the LLM's behavior.

 It's pretty exciting and pretty powerful.
 Good luck, and I will see you in the solution.

+## Steps To Complete

+- Implement the memory search functionality in the `execute` function using `memory.search()`, passing in the formatted message history and user ID

+- Add the retrieved memories to the system prompt using the `formatMemory` function to format each memory item

+- Implement the memory storage in the `onFinish` function, combining the original messages with the response messages

+- Run the local dev server and test if your implementation works by:
+  - Entering a message about a preference (e.g., "Remember that I prefer aisle seats on planes")
+  - Refreshing the page or starting a new chat
+  - Asking something like "What are my seating preferences on planes?"
+  - Checking if the LLM correctly recalls your preference

+- Look at the console logs to verify that the memory search and add operations are working properly